Yuliang-Zou/Automatic_Group_Photography_Enhancement/README.md

 1) Face detector

 The AP on the WIDER training set is `0.328`.
-The AP on the whold FDDB dataset is `0.902`.
+The AP on the whole FDDB dataset is `0.902`.

 Some examples: